 Use the Save As dialog box to change the definition file name or to save the definition file in a new location.
-If the file name already exists, Win-I2CUSB asks if you want to replace the existing file.
+If the file name already exists, USB-to-I2C asks if you want to replace the existing file.